Leslie Phillips: Personal life, illness and death

 Phillips married his first wife, actress Penelope Bartley (1925–1981), on 30 May 1948.
 The couple had four children.
 In 1962, Phillips began a relationship with actress Caroline Mortimer, daughter of writer Penelope Mortimer and stepdaughter of John Mortimer, who was an understudy in a stage play in which Phillips starred.
 Phillips and Bartley separated at that point and were divorced in 1965.

 After his relationship with Mortimer ended, Phillips embarked on a relationship with Australian actress Vicki Luke, with whom he lived for approximately three years.

 Phillips moved in with actress Angela Scoular in 1977, at which time she was pregnant by another actor.
 He raised her son as his own.
 While on tour in Australia in 1981, he was notified that Bartley had died in a fire.
 Phillips chose to continue in the production and did not attend her funeral.
 He later acknowledged that his family had never forgiven him for this decision.

 Phillips married Scoular in 1982.
 In 1992 Scoular, who suffered from bipolar disorder, attempted suicide but was not sectioned.
 Scoular died on 11 April 2011 after drinking a corrosive drain cleaner and suffering unsurvivable 40% burns to her throat, body and dietary tract.
 She had suffered from bowel cancer and although was later declared cancer-free, she became anxious that the cancer had returned.
 Phillips was too ill to attend the inquest into Scoular's death three months later.
 The coroner ruled that Scoular's death was not suicide, but rather that she had "killed herself while the balance of her mind was disturbed".

 Phillips received the Freedom of the City of London on 16 November 2010.
 Phillips was a supporter of Tottenham Hotspur, and made an appearance as part of the half-time entertainment during the team's home match against Swansea City on 1 April 2012.

 On 20 December 2013, at the age of 89, Phillips married his third wife, Zara Carr.

 Phillips suffered two strokes six months apart at the age of 90.
-After a long illness, he died in his sleep at home in London on 7 November 2022, aged 98.
+After a long illness, he died from bronchopneumonia in his sleep at his home in Maida Vale, London, on 7 November 2022, aged 98.